ros2/ros2_tracing/README.md

 To enable tracing:

-1. Install [LTTng](https://lttng.org/docs/#doc-ubuntu) with the Python bindings to control tracing and read traces:
+1. Install [LTTng](https://lttng.org/docs/v2.10/#doc-ubuntu) with the Python bindings to control tracing and read traces:
     ```
     $ sudo apt-add-repository ppa:lttng/stable-2.10
     $ sudo apt-get update
     $ sudo apt-get install lttng-tools lttng-modules-dkms liblttng-ust-dev
     $ sudo apt-get install python3-babeltrace python3-lttng
     ```
-    Note: the LTTng stable 2.10 PPA is used to get newer versions of the packages.
+    Notes:
+    * **Version 2.10.7 or above is required for all LTTng packages**.
+On Ubuntu, use the above PPA.
+On other distros, [build from source](https://lttng.org/docs/v2.10/#doc-building-from-source), making sure to also [build the Python bindings](https://github.com/lttng/lttng-tools#building).
 2. Build
     ```
     $ colcon build